sdil/personal-blog/content/about/index.md

 I have been working in **Content Delivery Network (CDN)** and Video Streaming industry for 3+ years and have been coding professionally in **Python** during that period.
 I have a deep understanding of how CDN works in addition to web development and DevOps knowledge.
 Along the way, I have been working many technologies.

+Besides, I am also working as part time Go developer helping various companies building prototypes and projects.

 ### Web Development

 I have experience in developing:

-- Monolithic web services using [Django](/tags/django/) and Spring in production.
+- Monolithic web services using [Django](/tags/django/), [Go Gin](/tags/golang/) and Spring in production.
 I'm learning Elixir Phoenix for fun.
-- Microservices using Flask, FastAPI and [Golang Echo](/tags/golang/) (non-production)
+- Microservices using Flask, FastAPI.
 - Serverless Function as a Service (FaaS) using AWS CDK, Lambda, SQS, DynamoDB, API Gateway, S3, CloudFront
 - Web frontend using [VueJS & NuxtJS](/tags/vuejs/), jQuery, Bulma & Bootstrap and Tailwind.
 - Other technologies/services: Firebase Auth, GraphQL, APM using Scout APM, Raygun & Sentry for error tracking, Logentries, Heroku